Headless Commerce: the Future of Online Retail

 What is Headless?

 Headless ecommerce works just as it sounds: it is where the content management system (CMS) or digital experience platform (DXP) is decoupled from the commerce platform body.
 By separating the presentation layer from the commerce layer in this way, the merchant is able to make changes to one without drastically affecting the functionality of the other.
-Unlike with a traditional ecommerce solution, significant amendments can be made to frontend processes while keeping the backend process like order management and payment acquisition intact.
+Unlike with a traditional ecommerce solution, significant amendments can be made to frontend processes while keeping backend process (e.g. order management and payment acquisition) intact.

 The need for Headless Commerce has come about partly due to the gradual shift towards ominchannel commerce.
 With customers connecting to webstores via an increasing variety of devices, including tablet, smartphone, desktop and Amazon Echo, e-tailers are finding an increasing need in turn for development platforms which allow them to make changes to their storefronts without drops in service or downtime.
 Headless Commerce enables merchants to modify the presentation of their site without altering the databases it relies upon.